 As a result of the TRAPs actions the Commission voted to send a letter to the Department of Health's (DOH) Technical Review and Advisory Panel (TRAP) expressing the Commission's concern that the proposed rule language does not adequately address the concerns and recommendations developed by the Commission's and Department of Health's joint committee (Septic System Sizing Workgroup) and urging them to revise the rule consistent with the Workgroup's recommendation.
-Additional detail is included as "Appendix H" of this Report.

-(Appendix H-Septic System Sizing Workgroup Project)
+(Appendix H-Septic System Sizing Workgroup)

-Evaluate Rainwater Collection and Reuse for Process Water and Other "Green" Technologies in Coordination with DOH, Health Officials, DEP and Other Water Management Agencies
+Evaluate Rainwater Collection and Reuse for Process Water and Other "Green" Technologies in Coordination with DOH, Health Officials, DEP and Other Water Management Agencies would facilitate implementation of the practice, and the Commission will decide whether to convene a workgroup to address this issue during 2011 based on availability of project funding.

 The Plumbing TAC identified rainwater collection as a growing "Green Building" practice that should be evaluated by building and health regulators.
-It is expected that appropriate requirements would facilitate implementation of the practice, and the Commission will decide whether to convene a workgroup to address this issue during 2011 based on availability of project funding.
+It is expected that appropriate requirements